-There were times I completely lost my cool, screaming at the sky to remove me and my family from this situation that we didn’t choose to be in, only to calm down minutes later and realize how foolish a request that was.
+There were times I completely lost my cool, screaming at the sky to remove me and my family from this situation that we didn’t choose to be in – caring for a depressed man who only wanted to leave this world – only to calm down minutes later and realize how foolish a request that was.

 This is life.
 The good and the bad of it.
 The high and the low.

-And those times of screaming at the sky in nightmarish despair were balanced by those similar shouts to the sky of thanks and appreciation for what is to come to replace that lost life with new birth.
+And those times of screaming at the sky in nightmarish despair were balanced by those similar earnest, quiet whispers of thanks and appreciation for what is to come in replacing that lost life with new birth.

 It’s amazing, really.
 I wouldn’t wish what I experienced with my dad on anyone, but I also wouldn’t change a thing.
 My dad is the one who introduced me to the art, giving me my first aikido book when I was about 10 years old.